mavisluan/react-review/README.md

 - ContactForm: ControlledInput: Use ({ editId, updateFormState, updateUser,addUser, cancelUpdate, user: { name, phone } from the state
   - Render Consumer Component
   - Wrap {() => ( some code to display the view)} inside Consumer

+### useReducer hook

+- ShoppingList
+  - state is an array of items {id, name}
+  - reducer function takes 2 arguments (currentState, action) -> returns the new state based on the action's type
+  - useReducer(reducer fn, []) -> returns new state and dispatch function

 ## state management